kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 **Background:**
 ---
 This framework tracks a user by making a formatted url call ('SendTag') with a cookie to a backend.
-Registered users are identified via a Sifo account and a UUID in the keychain.
+Registered users are identified via a Sifo account and a UUID in the keychain (or NSUserDefaults if you don't want cross-app UUID sharing).
 The backend recognises the user via the cookie and the resource is tracked by the url.
 There a two types of users: Anonymous users and Orvesto panelists, who has opt-ed in to be tracked and is using a separat panelist app, called 'Sifo Internet'.
 It's optional to track all users or only panelist users.

 This framework will open the 'Sifo Internet' app at first launch, if installed.
 If the 'Sifo Internet' app is configured correctly, then the 'Sifo Internet' app will in turn open your app almost directly, with a cookie in the app url.
 This cookie will be stored by the framework.
-It will also create a UUID in the keychain.
-This UUID can be shared among your apps using a shared keychain.
+It will also create a UUID in the keychain/NSUserDefaults.
+This UUID can be shared among your apps using a shared keychain or NSUserDefaults.
 After a successfull initialisation, the framework is ready to send your tracking tags to the analytics backend.
 You can track these tags using your tools obtained from Kantar Sifo upon registration.

 The framework will refresh the cookie by repeating the open the 'Sifo Internet' app procedure every third month.

 To make this work, there a few things needed:
 1. Allow your app to open the 'Sifo Internet' app in Info.plist
-2. Add a shared keychain id to an Entitlements file
+2. Add a shared keychain id to an Entitlements file (Optional)
 3. Add the code below to the AppDelegate
 4. Add SendTags according to your tracking needs